Electric dipole moments of baryons with bottom quarks: CP-violating operators involving bottom quarks

 where the ellipses denote terms with additional color structure, and $abcd$ are generation indices.
 These operators induce $\mathcal{L}_{b, \mathrm{4q}}^{(6)}$ for the generation indices $a=b=\{1,2\}$ and $c=d=3$ or $a=d=3$ and $b=c=\{1,2\}$ (the operator in Eq.~\eqref{pt_vio_op} are associated to the former generation configuration.
 The second configuration leads to very similar low-energy operators and the analysis presented here will be the same) and additional operators involving top quarks that play no role at low energies.
 We expect $\mu^{ub,db,sb}_{1,8}\sim 1/\Lambda^2$.
 For instance, the CP-odd four-quark operators are induced in models of leptoquarks in which case $\Lambda$ is related to the mass of the exchange leptoquark \cite{Dekens:2018bci}.

 The four-quark operators in $\mathcal{L}_{b, 4qLR}^{(6)}$ are induced from the gauge-invariant operator

 After electroweak symmetry breaking this operator leads to a right-handed charged current.
+This operator is usually called four-quark left-right (4qLR) operator.
 The interactions in $\mathcal{L}_{b, 4qLR}^{(6)}$ are generated when the $W$ boson is integrated out at tree level between quarks giving rise to the additional factor of $V_{ub}$.
 By power counting $\nu_{1,8}^{ub} \sim v^2/(m_W^2 \Lambda^2) \sim 1/\Lambda^2$.
 An example where this operator is generated is the minimal left-right symmetric model \cite{Dekens:2014jka}.